Skip to content

 Determine and track sales KPIs

-Sales ops identify which KPIs to track; these metrics help them assess and iterate on their initiatives and sales process effectively.
+Sales ops identify which KPIs to track; these metrics help them assess and iterate on their initiatives effectively.

 Set up sales dashboards